2.1 Application process

 Notice of eligibility decision

 A decision regarding eligibility shall be made and communicated in a format and manner approved by the Director (see Directive 10.1: Notice and internal review process for more information), with assistance issued to an eligible applicant, within four working days from initial contact where an applicant has provided all of the required information for staff to make an eligibility decision.
-Initial contact means the point at which the applicant makes first contact, either by telephone, in person, or in an electronic manner approved by the Director, with the Ontario Works office.
+Initial contact means the point at which the applicant makes first contact by completing an application, either electronically through SADA, or in-person with the Ontario Works office.

 Effective date of eligibility